varrahan/tt-metrics-exporter/docs/guides/TT_METRICS_EXPORTER.md

 ## Endpoints

-- `GET /healthz`: process health.
+- `GET /healthz`: shallow process and HTTP-loop liveness; it performs no hardware I/O.
+- `GET /readyz`: successful initial collection and a fresh complete snapshot;
+  critical-source, staleness, shutdown, and configured device-presence failures return `503` with a bounded reason.
-- `GET /metrics`: Prometheus exposition text.
+- `GET /metrics`: the most recent complete Prometheus snapshot plus exporter self-metrics.
-- `GET /v1/devices`: typed device inventory for DRA and provisioning code.
+- `GET /v1/devices`: the same complete snapshot generation as `/metrics`, as typed device inventory for DRA and provisioning code.

 `/v1/devices` preserves missing values as JSON `null`.
 The exporter should not invent runtime memory or core data when the simulator or driver does not expose